RafaRemote/oc_python_p02_market_analysis/readme.md

 # Project: Price Scraping

-Here are the 4 scripts you asked for.
+Here are the 3 scripts you asked for.
 Target Website use for these processes: _books.toscrape.com_

+Functionalities:
+* scrape informations for one book
+* scrape informations for one categories
+* scrape informations for all categories
+* scrape image of each product page visited
 ## Instructions

 Clone the repository in the folder of your choice.